The Wild Thornberrys Movie: Plot

-They reach Tempo Valley in time to see the elephant herd heading for the electric fence.
+They reach Tembo Valley in time to see the elephant herd heading for the electric fence.
 When Eliza becomes doubtful of herself, Debbie reminds her that she has been helping animals long before gaining her powers, restoring her confidence.
-The Blackburns, riding a helicopter, order their men to set off explosives, scaring the elephants and making them charge toward the fence.
+The Blackburns, riding their helicopter, order their men to set off explosives, scaring the elephants and making them charge toward the fence.
 Eliza triggers the fence's electricity prematurely, causing the herd to stop temporarily, and then convinces the lead elephant to turn around.
 Infuriated by this, Sloan throws Eliza into a river.
-He then attempts to shoot the elephants, but they pull the Blackburns' helicopter out of the air by its rope ladder and destroy it, causing him and Bree to fall.
-They survive the fall, but are arrested by the park rangers soon after as the eclipse ends.
+He then attempts to shoot the elephants, but they pull the Blackburns' copter out of the air by its rope ladder and destroy it, causing him and Bree to fall.
+They survive the fall, but are apprehended by park rangers soon after as the eclipse ends.
 Eliza nearly drowns until she is saved by Shaman Mnyambo, who tells her she saved the elephants using her heart instead of her powers.
 As a reward, he gives her back her powers.

 Eliza reunites with her family, who decide not to send her back to boarding school, while Boko returns to his village, keeping Debbie's watch as a memento.
 The Thornberrys return to the savanna, where Eliza reunites Tally with his family.
-Debbie is angered when Eliza tells her that she will turn into a baboon if she reveals her secret, and in the process frightens a group of baboons Nigel and Marianne are filming.
-One of them activates the radio, which plays music that the Thornberrys and the baboons dance to.
+Debbie is angered when Eliza tells her that she will turn into a baboon if she reveals her secret and, in the process, frightens a group of olive baboons Nigel and Marianne are filming.
+One of them activates the radio, which plays music that the Thornberrys and the primates dance to.

 Reception

 Box office

 The film opened in the U.S. box office on December 20, 2002, and finished at #6 for the weekend, with $6 million for 3,012 theaters, for an average of $1,997 per venue.
 The film ended up with a modest $40 million domestically, partly because the film released two days after The Lord of the Rings: The Two Towers.
-But, in light of generally favorable reviews, it managed to out-gross its holiday animated feature behind Treasure Planet, which grossed about $38 million domestically.
+Despite this, in light of generally favorable reviews, it managed to out-gross competing animated feature Treasure Planet, which grossed about $38 million domestically.

 It is one of a limited number of feature films to be released in over 3,000 theaters, and still improve on its box office performance in its second weekend, increasing 22.5% from $6 million to $7.4 million.